pvcraven/arcade_book/source/chapters/11_loops_and_random_numbers/loops_and_random_numbers.rst

     7
     8
     9

+In computer programming, we typically start counting at zero rather than one.
+Most computer languages use this convention.
+An old computer joke is to get your friend a mug that says "World's
+#1 programmer."
+Then get yourself a mug that says "World's #0
+programmer."

 A program does not need to name the variable ``i``, it could be named something else.
 For example a programmer might use ``line_number`` if she was processing a